 - Research the job and it’s career path.
 Explain how the opportunity is relevant to your career goals.

-Watch our video or click through the slide share to understand what you should write in your cover letter.
+Catch our video or the slide share to see what you can write in your cover letter.

 Always remember to research your qualification at www.saqa.org.za